Logo

 Enya is credited as Eithne Ni Bhraonain in the liner notes.

-The film editor Jim Clark said the rearrangements were necessary as Enya found it difficult to compose to the picture.
+The film editor Jim Clark said the rearrangements were necessary as Enya found it difficult to compose to picture.

-Enya looked back at her composition work on the film as a good career move, but a disappointing one as "we weren't part of it at the end".
+Enya looked back at her composition work on the film as a good career move, but a disappointing one as 'we weren't part of it at the end.

 In 1985, producer Tony McAuley asked Enya to contribute a track for the six-part BBC television documentary series The Celts.